AnyDSL/artic/README.md

 ## Building

 A compiler that supports C++17 and CMake are required to build the project.
+Additionally, this project depends on [Thorin](https://github.com/AnyDSL/thorin).
 Use the following commands to build the program:

     mkdir build
     cd build
-    cmake-gui ..
+    cmake .. -DThorin_DIR=<path/to/thorin>
     make -j

-To enable the backend based on [Thorin](https://github.com/AnyDSL/thorin), the path to Thorin must be specified when configuring the CMake build:

-    cmake -DThorin_DIR=...
+Note that `path/to/thorin` is usually `thorin/build/share/anydsl/cmake`.

 ## Status